keuller/knockout-rest/README.md

 	var service = ko.rest.service(['endpoint_url']);

 After invocation this method, it will return an instance of REST service object provided by `knockout-rest`.
-This object provide to us a few methods that allow us make requests to the service, with no bother us with implementation details of $.ajax API.
+This object provide to us a few methods that allow us make requests to the service, with no bother us with implementation details of Ajax's API.

 ## Setting server side